History of Dundee: Trams

 The first municipal public transport in Dundee was operated by Dundee and District Tramways.
 From 1877, these were generally horse-drawn, but by June 1885 steam cars with green and white livery were introduced.
 Unusually, the tram lines were publicly built and owned, although initially leased by police commissionaires to private companies.

 All routes came under direct municipal control in 1893, which allowed the city to adopt overhead electric lines to power the trams.
 Between 1899 and 1902 the tramways were fully electrified.
 The first electric tram in Dundee started on 12 July 1900.
 The route ran from High Street to Ninewells in the West via Nethergate and Perth Road with a later route running to Dryburgh in the North.
 The peak of the tram network was in 1932, when 79 lines operated in the city.
 By 1951, many of the trams had not been updated.
 At least a third of the stock was over 50 years old.
 A study led by the Belfast transport consultant, Colonel R McCreary showed that the cost of trams compared with bus service was 26.700 and 21.204 pence per mile, respectively.
 He advocated abandoning the tramway system in 1952.
 In October 1956, the last trams were quietly taken out of service.
 On the evening of 20 October 1956 the last tram (#25) went to Maryfield Depot.
 Over 5,000 people witnessed the tram leaving the depot at 12:31 am to go to the Lochee depot.
 All remaining cars were reduced to scrap by burning.

+After the closure of the system two of the tram cars were offered for preservation.
+One was one of a batch of 10 trams that had been built by Brush in 1930.
+The other was one of two single-deck works cars which were numbered RW1 and RW2.
+They had originally been part of a batch of six trams built by Brush and delivered to Dundee in 1907.
+In 1935 these two had been cut down and converted into repair wagons.
+Ultimately, as no suitable storage sites could be found, they were not saved for preservation, but scrapped along with the remaining fleet.